Teunissen wins Tour opening stage, Thomas crashes at end

 BRUSSELS (AP) — Mike Teunissen claimed the first yellow jersey of this year’s Tour de France with a sprint victory in Saturday’s opening stage, which was marked by defending champion Geraint Thomas’ crash in the finale.

-Another top contender, Jakob Fuglsang, also hit the tarmac about 20 kilometers (12 miles) from the finish.
+Thomas’ Ineos team said he fell in the final meters but “feels fine.”
+Another top contender, Jakob Fuglsang, also hit the tarmac about 20 kilometers (12 miles) from the finish in a separate crash.

-Teunissen edged former world champion Peter Sagan and Caleb Ewan on the finish line in Brussels.
+The 26-year-old Teunissen, who became the first Dutch rider to wear the yellow jersey since Erik Breukink 30 years ago, edged former world champion Peter Sagan and Caleb Ewan on the finish line in Brussels.

-Thomas’ Ineos team said he fell in the final meters of the stage but “feels fine.”
+Thomas quickly got back on his bike after hitting a barrier while his teammate Egan Bernal was held up by the crash.
+They did not lose time as per race regulations because the accident occurred within the final three kilometers.

+In the absence of four-time winner Chris Froome, Thomas and Bernal have been promoted to co-leaders of the Ineos team.

-Fuglsang, who is rated among the favorites this year, got back on his bike with blood on his face and right knee, and scratches on his jersey.
-The Astana team leader managed to reach the finish without losing time.
+Fuglsang, who is rated among the favorites this year, was hurt in the crash that took place a few moments earlier.
+The Criterium du Dauphine winner remounted his bike with blood on his face and right knee, and scratches on his jersey.

 The race started from the Belgian capital to honor the 50th anniversary of cycling great Eddy Merckx’s first of five Tour victories.
 The 194.5-kilometer (120.8-mile) trek took the peloton through the Flanders and Wallonia regions and back to Brussels, which will also host Sunday’s team time trial.

-The last crash played havoc within the sprinters’ teams riding at the front and split the peloton in two.
+The second spill played havoc within the sprinters’ teams riding at the front and split the peloton in two.
 It took out of contention Teunissen’s Jumbo-Visma teammate Dylan Groenewegen, the team’s best sprinter.

 “Bizarre scenario.
 I hope Dylan is OK,” said Teunissen, who was initially set to be part of Groenewegen’s lead-out train.